jquery/brand.jquery.org/pages/typography.md

 <script>{
 	"title": "Typography",
 	"customFields": [
-		{ "key": "subtitle", "value:": "Typography is important for getting your message across.
+		{ "key": "subtitle", "value": "Typography is important for getting your message across.
 We've created a library of typefaces with their proper uses to create a seamless interaction and presentation to your audience." }
 	]
 }</script>